-Carrying out an arrest warrant search in Boone County, West Virginia is not that complicated as you might think.
-Arrest warrants are usually issued by courts, however, in some cases warrants can be issued by the United States Congress or other legislatures.
-Arrest warrants are issued in order to authorize a police officer to arrest and detain a wanted person and can be issued only if a probable cause to arrest does exist.
-The moment a judge issues an arrest warrant, it becomes active and grants a power to police officers to arrest an individual.
+Carrying out an arrest warrant search in Boone County, West Virginia, is not that complicated as you might think.
+Courts usually issue arrest warrants; however, warrants can be issued by the United States Congress or other legislatures in some cases.
+Arrest warrants are issued to authorize a police officer to arrest and detain a wanted person and can be issued only if a probable cause to arrest exists.
+When a judge issues an arrest warrant, it becomes active and grants police officers power to capture an individual.
 Thus, to see if any active warrants have been issued against a specific person, you need to look through court records in Boone County, WV by contacting or visiting the Boone County Courthouse (phone: 304-369-7350, address: 200 State Street, Madison, WV 25130), the Magistrate Court (304-369-7360 and 304-369-7361, address: 200 State Street, Madison, WV 25130) and the Clerk of Court (phone: 304-369-7364, address: 200 State Street, Madison, WV 25130).

 An outstanding warrant is a warrant that has not been served yet.
-Thus, if you need to conduct an outstanding warrant search in Boone County, the best way to do it is to contact sheriff’s office.
-Unfortunately, the Boone County Sheriff’s office does not publish an arrest warrant information and the list of Most Wanted on their website, so the only way to get the information is to contact the office directly.
+Thus, if you need to conduct an outstanding warrant search in Boone County, the best way to do it is to contact the sheriff’s office.
+Unfortunately, the Boone County Sheriff’s office does not publish arrest warrant information and the list of Most Wanted on their website.
+Hence, the only way to get the information is to contact the office directly.
 You can make a call to the Sheriff’s office at (304) 369-7340 or stop by their office located at 206 Court St # 101 Madison, WV 25130.

-The arrest warrant must include a detailed description (full name, date of birth, physical appearance, the last known address and etc.)of a person to be arrested.
+The arrest warrant must include a detailed description (full name, date of birth, physical appearance, the last known address, etc.)of a person to be arrested.
 If an arrest warrant does not have a detailed description, such a warrant would be considered invalid.

-From 2004 to 2008 more than 700 crimes were officially reported in Boone County, WV, including 17.6 per cent out of the total crimes being the violent ones.
-During above indicated years reported crime has increased by 9% and violent crime grew by 14%.
+From 2004 to 2008, more than 700 crimes were officially reported in Boone County, WV, including 17.6 percent of the total crimes being violent.
+During the above indicated years, reported crime has increased by 9%, and violent crime grew by 14%.
 Thus, a person might become a victim of a crime in Boone County 143 times a year.